feyzijan/AlgosWithC/ConnectedComponentsInGraphs/README.md

-# CSE 6010 - Assignment 3: Connected Components

 ## Overview

-This program, developed for the CSE 6010 assignment, is designed to analyze a network of social contacts exposed to a transmissible disease, represented by an undirected graph.
+This program is designed to analyze a network of social contacts exposed to a transmissible disease, represented by an undirected graph.
 The vertices signify individuals, and the edges, labeled either 1 or 2, indicate the frequency of contact.
 The program computes the number of connected components in the graph, which helps quantify aspects of disease transmissibility.

 ## Program Structure